 It is also important to ask for the patient height and weight for many tables have limitations.
-It is also important to note the patients name and date of birth for logistics and for proper identification of the patient.
+Patients name and date of birth for logistics and for proper identification of the patient is also very important.
 HIPAA will be strictly followed during any patient exam.